-Welding plant and equipment shall comply with the relevant sections of the appropriate regulations, and the relevant requirements of AS 1966.1, AS 1966.2, AS 2799, AS/NZS 1995 and IEC 60974-1.
+Welding plant and equipment shall comply with the relevant sections of the appropriate regulations, and the relevant requirements of the following Standards:

+AS 2799, AS/NZS 1995 and AS 60974.1.

 1.8.3 Other hazards

 The fabricator shall identify and manage any other risks and hazards from welding that are not covered by Clauses 1.8.1 and 1.8.2.
 In particular, due consideration shall be given to the control of emitted fumes, especially when welding through paints, primers and other surface coatings.